hendrikp/Plugin_SDK/readme.md

 * ```pm_dumpall```
   Dump info on all plugins
 * ```pm_unload```
-  Unload a specific plugin using its name
+  Unload a specific plugin using its name.
+Works only limited for plugins containing resources that are in use (the CryEngine usage of those objects needs to be fully cleaned up beforehand).
 * ```pm_unloadall```
-  Unload all plugins with the exception of the plugin manager
+  Unload all plugins with the exception of the plugin manager.
+Works only limited for plugins containing resources that are in use (the CryEngine usage of those objects needs to be fully cleaned up beforehand).
 * ```pm_reload```
   Reload a specific plugin using its path
 * ```pm_reloadall```